This Old Rock was founded in 1998, to study minerals and share their wonderment.

 Our interactive outreach program is the motivation for this ever expanding and delightful discovery adventure.

 A group of students explore and learn.
 The big rock has been named California's official "Friendship Rock" and has been shared with several thousand eager earth scientists.
+Materials and program inquiries are welcome.

 This young citizen scientist used his camera as a microscope.
 We also use an inexpensive usb microscope to look at what was created inside this fault-line geological event.
 The hydro-thermal environment allowed for the deposition of almost any mineral to be captured in the rocks.